Equim-chan/Mortal/docs/src/user/build.md

 $ cd Mortal
 ```

-From now on, the root directory of Mortal will be demostrated as `$MORTAL_ROOT`.
+From now on, the root directory of Mortal will be demonstrated as `$MORTAL_ROOT`.

 ### Create and activate a conda env
 > Working directory: `$MORTAL_ROOT`